Ethernet Not Working on Windows 10 & 7 [Solved]

 If the port being used is broken or doesn’t work well, you cannot be connected to the router.
 Unplug the cable from the port and plug it into another port to see whether the problem resolves.

-The connection problem could be caused by network drivers.
-The above steps above may resolve the problem, but if they not, try to update the drivers.
-If you don’t have patience, time or computer skills to update the drivers manually, you can do it automatically with Driver Easy.
+The connection problem can be caused by faulty network drivers.
+To fix the problem, you can try to update the drivers.
+If you don’t have the time, patience or computer skills to update the drivers manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.